sky-shift/skyshift/README.md

 # Sky Manager - Sky as a Service

 Sky Manager is an implementation of a centralized broker.
-This is currently a prototype and currently supports scheduling across multiple clusters.
+This is currently a prototype (~2k LOC) and currently supports scheduling across multiple clusters.

 ## Installing Sky Manager